shrutivese/research-paper-summariser/README.md

 2. paper-source : This contains the code for the Streamlit UI elements and the code to gather resource papers via arXiv API calls.
 Within this , a data folder is created which stores the necessary information

-The above 2 services are run on docker on port 8000 and 8501 repectively.
+The above 2 services are run on docker on port 8000 and 8501 respectively.
 Requests from paper-source to genrate a summary is sent to the pathway demo-question-answering service , which generates a summary suited to user's chosen level of understanding (basic/advanced/intermediate).

 # how to run
 1. Create a Gemini API key